keagan-b/39-B-Live-Video/README.md

   "DATABASE_PASSWORD"
 ]
 ```
+By default, the postgres database port is `5432`.

 ----
 ## QR Encoders
 This project has 4 "QR Encoders", accessible in the `overlay_utils.py` file.
-These encoders allow the placement of QR codes in specialized patterns onto live video feed.
+These encoders allow the placement of encoded telemetry data in specialized patterns onto live video feed.
 In this instance, they are used to ensure that telemetry data is transferred properly and with a 30% error recovery.
 Each of the encoder examples below are generated on a 640x480 resolution, with a QR Pixel Scale of 4.

 ### QR "Border"
 ![border encoder](./qr_examples/border.png)